chandan0531/Payment-wallet-Application/README.md

 2. User can see the transaction details with wallet user.
 3. User can see all the transaction details.

-## Possible Next Steps/Things to improve:
+## Possible Next Steps/Things to improve:-
 - Need to improve the Beneficiary like connection with wallet.